luthentic/CSharp/README.md

 The purpose of ref struct is to allow types that can only exist on the stack, improving memory efficiency and performance.

 ### Why is it important?
-Memory Safety: By restricting ref struct instances to the stack, C# ensures memory safety.
+**Memory Safety**: By restricting ref struct instances to the stack, C# ensures memory safety.
 These types cannot be accidentally moved to the heap, preventing potential memory leaks or unsafe behavior.

-Performance: Since ref struct instances reside on the stack, they avoid the overhead of heap allocation and garbage collection.
+**Performance**: Since ref struct instances reside on the stack, they avoid the overhead of heap allocation and garbage collection.
 This makes them more efficient in terms of memory usage and access time.

-Span and ReadOnlySpan: One of the most common use cases for ref struct is with Span<T> and ReadOnlySpan<T>.
+**Span and ReadOnlySpan**: One of the most common use cases for ref struct is with Span<T> and ReadOnlySpan<T>.
 These types allow efficient manipulation of contiguous memory regions (e.g., arrays, buffers) without unnecessary copying.
 Both Span<T> and ReadOnlySpan<T> are implemented as ref struct types1.

-Stack-Only Behavior: By using ref struct, you can enforce stack-only behavior for certain types.
+**Stack-Only Behavior**: By using ref struct, you can enforce stack-only behavior for certain types.
 This is particularly useful when dealing with low-level memory operations or when you want to avoid heap allocations.

-Avoiding Heap Pressure: When working with large datasets or performance-critical code, using ref struct can help reduce heap pressure and improve overall application performance.
+**Avoiding Heap Pressure**: When working with large datasets or performance-critical code, using ref struct can help reduce heap pressure and improve overall application performance.

 Example: Defining a ref struct